top of page

 21. Narration at the beginning and end of movies (see the section on narration below).

-I could go on with ease.
+I could go on.
 What stories nowadays do not have several of these?
 Is there even one?

 It's like the writers who put these clichés in their stories and movies have never read a story or seen a movie before.
 Are there that many writers who have lived under a rock their entire lives?
 (I apologize for the clichéd reference.)

-Regarding Item 17 above, a wonderful exception to poor-quality horror stories is the Netflix series, The Haunting of Hill House (2018), which I strongly recommend.
-See this excellent video, which explains why this horror series stands out from others.
+Regarding Item 17 above, a wonderful exception to poor-quality horror stories is the Netflix series The Haunting of Hill House (2018), which I strongly recommend.
+See this excellent video, which explains why this horror series stands out.

 Fortitude (Amazon Prime)

 We watched the series Fortitude on Amazon Prime, which takes place in a small town on a small island in the Arctic Ocean.
 The premise for the show provides sufficient conflict and tension.
 The "problem" in the story is scary and dreadful!
 There is no need for further "conflict," certainly not artificially inserted conflict.
-The contrived conflict is provided by people from an evil medical corporation.
+People from an evil medical corporation provide the contrived conflict.
 Why not have the "help" from the medical corporation be helpful instead of evil?
 How fresh would that be?
 I knew six episodes ahead of the finale what would happen simply because demonizing corporations is such a hardened trope.
-This is why cliché kills fiction: the viewer (or reader) knows what will happen because the same storyline is used over and over without variation.
+This is why cliché kills fiction: the viewer (or reader) knows what will happen because the same storyline is used repeatedly without variation.

 Non cliché: Logan's Run